jordankaiser/documentation-drupal/chapter1/extend-and-customize/extend-drupal-with-modules/installing-and-enabling-modules.md

 Modules are stored in _sites &gt; all &gt; modules_.
 You'll see a modules folder at the root of you site as well.
 This is only for core modules and should be modified.

+Note: [Composer](https://drupalize.me/topic/composer) is new in Drupal 8 and helps you manage your modules.

 ## Installing a modules through the Admin interface

 First make sure _Update Manager _ is turned on under the _Extend_ section of the Drupal CMS.
 This module allows you to install other modules through the admin interface is also helps keep you installed modules up to date.